History of the Jews in Puerto Rico

-The Jewish immigration to Puerto Rico began in the 15th century with the arrival of the anusim (variously called conversos, Crypto-Jews, Secret Jews or marranos) who accompanied Christopher Columbus on his second voyage.
+The history of the Jews in Puerto Rico dates back to the 1400s.
+Jewish immigration to Puerto Rico began in the 15th century with the arrival of the anusim (variously called conversos, Crypto-Jews, Secret Jews or marranos) who accompanied Christopher Columbus on his second voyage.
 An open Jewish community did not flourish in the colony because Judaism was prohibited by the Spanish Inquisition.
 However, many migrated to mountainous parts of the island, far from the central power of San Juan, and continued to self-identify as Jews and practice Crypto-Judaism.

 It would be hundreds of years before an open Jewish community was established on the island.
 Very few American Jews settled in Puerto Rico after it was ceded by Spain to the United States under the terms of the 1898 Treaty of Paris, which ended the Spanish–American War.

 The first large group of Jews to settle in Puerto Rico were refugees fleeing German–occupied Europe in the 1930s and 1940s.
 The second influx came in the 1950s, when thousands of Cuban Jews (most of Eastern-European descent) fled after Fidel Castro came to power.
 The majority immigrated to Miami, Florida, but a sizable portion chose to establish and integrate themselves on the neighboring island because of Puerto Rico's cultural, linguistic, racial, and historic similarities to Cuba.

 Puerto Rican Jews have made many contributions in multiple fields, including business, commerce, education, and entertainment.
 Puerto Rico has the largest Jewish community in the Caribbean, with over 3,000 Jewish inhabitants.
 It is also the only Caribbean island in which all three major Jewish denominations—Orthodox, Conservative, and Reform—are represented.